pocketpy/pocketpy/docs/features/profiling.md

 order: 79
 ---

-To profile your pocketpy scripts, you can run `main.exe` with `--profile` flag.
+To profile your pocketpy program, you can run `main.exe` with `--profile` flag.

 For example, to profile `test/test_math.py`, run